 Master of Arts in Teaching

-Graduate Program Tuition is $655 per quarter hour beginning in the fall of 2020.
+Graduate - Masters Program Tuition is $695 per quarter hour.

 Health Insurance - All Walla Walla University students must have health insurance while they are enrolled at WWU.
 Students are responsible for obtaining and maintaining their health insurance.
 If a student's health insurance lapses while they are a student at WWU, they are responsible for obtaining replacement coverage.
 If students require assistance in finding a health insurance plan to meet their needs, please go to wallawalla.edu/insurance.